Jamestown High School (Virginia): Academics

-Graduation requirements at Jamestown include three credits of mathematics and science; four credits of English; four credits of history; and one credit of a foreign language (Spanish, German, French, Latin or American Sign Language).
-Finally, students must complete one technology credit and one fine arts credit.

-In addition to the basic diploma, an advanced diploma option is available.
-Requirements for the advanced diploma include additional foreign language credits.

 Jamestown offers enrollment at The New Horizons Governor's School for Science and Technology.
 The Governor's School is a two-year, half-day program for 11th and 12th graders.
 Admission to the program is highly competitive.
 Students select either the engineering strand, the biological science strand, or the scientific programming strand.

+Jamestown also participates in the AVID program to facilitate preparation for college.

 Culture

+Negative

 In 1999, the school received various bomb threats after the Columbine High School shootings.
 This has not occurred in recent years.
 In 2007 a student was apprehended with a small handgun, apparently in an attempt to scare another student into returning a PSP that was stolen from him.

-Some incidents related to drug and alcohol usage have resulted in disciplinary action, especially during prom and homecoming weeks.
-A program called "Every 30 Minutes", which simulates a car accident that occurs after drinking alcohol, attempts to deter students from drinking.
+In 2016, a bus driver and bus aid, husband and wife, were accused of physically and verbally abusing a special needs student.
+The couple was charged with assault and battery, with the driver also being charged with felony abduction.

+An incident occurred in 2019 when, after receiving a tip about a student posting on Snapchat that she intended to sell medications, police found a student in possession of more than 500 pills that were not prescribed to her.

+Positive

+In 2022, sophomores in an AP Human Geography class went on a 104-mile journey to raise money for an organization that gives food to people in need.
+The class usually requires students to complete a project to raise money locally or on a larger scale.
+This would be the first time students had done something this big.
+They would bike from Williamsburg to Richmond and back again on an eleven-hour journey to raise money.
+They projected to only raise enough money for four goats.
+However, they raised a total of $1,450 and were able to buy twenty-one goats.